-Traditionally, your estate plan would include your will, trusts, power of attorney and life insurance policies, as well as information about your financial accounts.
-Most likely your documents would be printed and stored in a personal safe or a safe deposit box.
-Account statements and bills arriving by mail would provide additional information about your financial life over time.
+Traditionally, your estate plan includes your will, trusts, power of attorney and life insurance policies, as well as information about your financial accounts.
+Those documents would most likely be printed and stored in a personal safe or a safe deposit box, with instructions for access in the event of an emergency.

-With the switch to online account statements, secure digital document storage and online personal finance management, your estate details are at risk of being lost, unaccounted for during probate, or stolen if you haven’t made provisions for your digital life in your estate plan.
+With the switch to online banking and other forms of digital personal financial management, the details you need to account for in your estate plan have expanded.
+Like your tangible assets, your digital assets are at risk of being lost during probate, or stolen if you haven’t made provisions for them in your estate plan.

 Identify and inventory your online accounts

-Each time you review plans for your physical estate be sure to update your list of online accounts to ensure all passwords are current and any new accounts are added.
+At a minimum, regularly update your list of online accounts each time you review your estate plan to be sure all passwords are current and any new accounts are added.

 Securely store your list

 Keeping your list secure is a must-do.
-If you’ve stored your information in an Excel document, it’s best to password protect it.
-You could print and place the list in a personal safe or add the file to a secure online storage drive.
+If you’ve stored your information in an online spreadsheet, it’s best to password protect it, back it up to a removable drive and place the drive in a personal safe or safe deposit box.
+Alternately, you could add the file to a secure online storage drive, or use a website or mobile app that was created just for storing your list and managing your passwords.

-Or you could choose an app — include that on the list — that stores your passwords and files securely online.
-No matter which route you take, be sure to carefully review available features, costs, customer support and, most importantly, its security and privacy policies.
+No matter which route you take, be sure to carefully review available features, costs, customer support and most importantly, its security and privacy policies.
+Create instructions for site or app access and store those instructions safely, after including them on your master list.

 Appoint someone you trust to act on your list

 The advice provided is for informational purposes only.
-Contact an estate planning attorney if you want additional guidance
+Contact an estate planning attorney for additional guidance.